 Walks of Italy Tours to Florence

 The Duomo, which is the heart of Florence’s historic area, is a must-see.
-This beautiful cathedral is open Mondays and free to view.
+This beautiful cathedral is open Mondays and .
 You can also climb into the dome for a fee for the best views of Florence.
 The Campanile, which is located at the top bell tower near the Duomo, offers a great view of Florence’s red-roofed dome.
 You can also visit the baptistery just outside the Duomo’s front doors.
 It is well worth a visit.

 Museo dell’Opera del Duomo

 Many of the artwork in the Duomo were damaged when the Arno River burst so severely in 1966.
 It was taken out for restoration and never returned to the cathedral.
 The Duomo’s artwork is now on display at the Museo dell’Opera del Duomo behind the church.
 After a major renovation, the museum was reopened in 2015.
 The redesign is spectacular.

 You’ll see pieces from the cathedral’s walls.
 Also, Donatello’s haunting wood carving of Mary Magdalene and a Michelangelo-carved Pieta that features a self-portrait will be on display.
 The sculpture is not finished – Ghiberti was almost 80 at the time he began to work on it.
 He intended for it to be on his tomb.
 The museum also has Ghiberti’s extraordinary bronze panels from the baptismistery doors.
 (The ones outside the baptistery are reproductions).

 Sidebar: The museum’s bathrooms received a beautiful makeover.
 You can use it as a stop before moving on to the next destination.